Tinkerforge/doc/en/source/Hardware/Bricks/DC_Brick.rst

 In case of overtemperature and overcurrent callbacks can be triggered.
 These can be used to react properly in your own program to these events.
-For battery driven applications an undervoltage callback is user configurable to prevent damaged batteries caused by depth discharge.
+For battery driven applications an undervoltage callback is user configurable to prevent damaging batteries caused by depth discharge.
 Additionally, the drive mode can be switched between Drive/Brake and Drive/Coast (see :ref:`Drive Modes <dc_brick_drive_mode>`).

-By the power supply connector jack (black) motors can be powered directly.
-In stack usage connected motors can be also powered by the stack.
+With the power supply connector jack (black) motors can be powered directly.
+If a stack is used, the connected motors can also be powered through the stack.
 The Brick switches automatically to the external power supply if connected.